Extract from email

 Extract data from the body of an email with AI

 Use the “Extract data with AI” option to automatically extract tables and key values from email bodies to create structured output.
+Enable this option under “Parsing settings” when pulling in the “Email content”.Pull a sheet from an Excel file based on file position

-Use the "position is" option when pulling in an attached Excel document to specify which sheet to pull data from by its position, rather than its name.
+Use the “position is” option when pulling in an attached Excel document to specify which sheet to pull data from by its position, rather than its name.
 This is great for files that have key data in consistent sheet positions, but may not always have consistent sheet names.
+When using this option, only the number of sheets that are in the last emailed file will show in the dropdown.
+If a flow using these settings is run and there is no sheet in the specified position, the step will error.

 Helpful tips